dzhang1789/CRviz-CASTLE/README.md

   - Open the data tab and upload a dataset that is specifically in the format of a heatmap dataset.
 An example of this can be found here [heatmap.json](https://github.com/dzhang1789/CRviz-CASTLE/blob/master/sample_data/heatmap.json)
   - Open the grouping tab and check the button next to **Use Heatmap**
+  - Drag the slider **Subnet** into the **Group By** drop section.

+- General Usage
+  - After data has been loaded into the visual, the timestep of the data can be manipulated using the controls in the bottom right.
+The time can be changed via either the arrows or manual input.
+To place the changes into effect, hit the **GO** button
+  - If observing a dataset that contains the red agent along with a holistic view of the network topology, this can be changed using the button that defaults to **Red** at the bottom right of the visual.
+Open the menu and choose the appropriate view.
+    - The action displayed will be corresponding to the agent of the current view.
+  - After creating groupings through the **Subnet** we can zoom onto specific subnets.
+To do so, hover over the subnet and it should highlight.
+Click into it and the visual should zoom.
+To exit this, click on any surrounding gray area outside the subnet grouping.